osmandapp/web/main/docs/user/personal/import-export.md

 </Tabs>

-Opens and restores *OSF* files.
-Tap an *OSF* file in the file manager on your device or use the action button.
+Opens and restores `.osf` files.
+Tap the file in the device's file manager or use the action button.

 - *Some items already exist*.
 You can use this feature to save both files or replace all of them.
 - *Restart*.
 After importing the files, the application must be restarted.